grance1/hello-world/README.md

 #!/usr/bin/python2.7
-print "this is a list and tuple file" print "add some function class"
+print "There are some files,including list、tuple、reduce、map、function、break files and so on" print "add some function class"